KingPotatoTato/KingPotatoTato.github.io/README.md

 # KingPotatoTato.github.io
-Blog / Website About Me.
+Blog / Website About Me that I made just for fun.